theoneand33/zen-tidy-popup/README.md

 ## Installation

+1. Open `about:config` and accept the warning
+2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`
-1. Locate your browser profile folder
+3. Open `about:profiles` and locate your profile folder
-2. Create a folder called `chrome` in your profile directory if it doesn't exist
-3. Copy `chrome.css` from this repository into the `chrome` folder
+4. Copy `chrome.css` from this repository into the `chrome` folder
+5. Rename it to `userChrome.css`
-4. Restart your browser
+6. Restart your browser

 The theme will be automatically applied on startup.